NeowayLabs/neowaylabs.github.io/_posts/2022-01-20-distributed-training-with-pyspark.md

 Accuracy reached 0.9045.
 This number alone doesn't say anything because we're interested in making comparisons with upcoming approaches.
 So it is a benchmark number.

-Before continuing reading, try to think about what the expected results would be and only after continuing reading.
+Before continuing reading, try to think about what the expected results would be, and only after continuing reading.

 ## Second approach: distributed training